movermeyer/fleem/docs/index.rst

 ============
-Flask-Themes
+Flask-Fleem
 ============
-.. currentmodule:: flaskext.themes
+.. currentmodule:: flask_fleem

-Flask-Themes makes it easy for your application to support a wide range of appearances.
+Flask-Fleem makes it easy for your application to support a wide range of appearances.

 .. contents::